-Having first established a presence in Thailand in 1975 to support its operations in Cambodia, the Lao People's Democratic Republic and Viet Nam, the ICRC now promotes the ratification and implementation of IHL treaties and the integration of IHL into military training regionwide.
-It strives to raise awareness of humanitarian issues and supports National Societies in developing their IHL promotion and family-links activities.
-It seeks to protect and assist vulnerable populations in Thailand, visits detainees in Thailand and in Cambodia, where it also supports the authorities in improving prison management, and helps meet the need for affordable, good-quality prostheses.
+Having first established a presence in Thailand in 1975 to support its operations in Cambodia, the Lao People's Democratic Republic and Viet Nam, the ICRC promotes the ratification and implementation of IHL treaties and IHL integration into military training regionwide.
+It raises awareness of humanitarian issues and supports National Societies in developing their capacities in IHL promotion, family-links services and emergency response.
+It seeks to protect and assist vulnerable populations in Thailand and Lao People's Democratic Republic, visits detainees in Thailand and in Cambodia, where it supports the authorities in improving prison management, and helps meet the need for prostheses.

 BUDGET IN KCHF

-Protection 4,698
+Protection 4,339

-Assistance 4,349
+Assistance 4,513

-Prevention 3,207
+Prevention 3,241

-Cooperation with National Societies 1,068
+Cooperation with National Societies 1,024

-General 921
+General 1,049

+T 44411

-Total 14,243
+Total 14,166

+Of which: Overheads 14,166 865

-Of which: Overheads 869
+Of which: Overheads

-PERSONNEL

-Expatriates 40

-National staff (daily workers not included) 120